Innovations HTC Staff

 Salvy Cabatbat joined Innovations Human Trafficking Collaborative in September 28, 2020.
 She was assigned as IHTC’s Bookkeeper.
 She has more than 10 years of experience in the finance field.
 She worked as an Accounts Receivable Analyst in a telecommunications company and as an Internal Operations Support Analyst in a multinational insurance brokerage company.
 Given her work experience honed her analytical and financial skills as well as her customer service skills, globally.
 She believes that you can do anything as long as you have the passion, the drive, the focus and the support.
 She is married and blessed with two daughters, ages 9 and 10.
 In her spare time, she loves to read inspirational books by Alice Gray and novels by Sidney Sheldon and loves to bake cake and pasta.
 She always laugh her heart out whenever she hears funny stories because for Salvy, “Laughter is the best medicine”.

-Rainiel Malayao joined Innovations Human Trafficking Collaborative in March 31st, 2021.
-He is the Program Coordinator for the Treasury Rent Assistance Program (T-RAP).
+Rainiel Malayao joined Innovations Human Trafficking Collaborative on March 31, 2021.
+He is currently the IT support/website manager for IHTC.
 He has more than 10 years of experience working as a Computer Technical Support Representative for various contact center industries.
 He believes that consistency is better than intensity.
 Start small yielding consistent results, then work your way up.
 He is living with his partner and two energetic kids.
 Outside of work, he is a father and a motorcycle adventure rider.
 He also believes that no journey is too long with the right company.